Fatshe leno la rona: Modern day

 The anthem is normally sung in four part vocal harmony.
 It is performed at events, both at tribal and at national level.
 For instance, it is sung before traditional village meetings (kgotla).

 Lyrics

 The lyrics of "Fatshe leno la rona" alludes to God and his standing as the bestower of the nation's land.
 It also promotes values such as love of the country, and accord among the different ethnic groups residing in the state.
 The author is saying that this land is a gift from our forefathers and pleads that it must remain peaceful.
 He further suggests that the people of Botswana should work collectively to build up the nation, both men and women.
 He does not only call for cooperation but also commitment.
 Finally, the song echoes how beautiful the name Botswana is, expressly noting that this beauty is from the unity and stability of Botswana.

+A usual rendition of the anthem consists of the first verse followed by the chorus; however the second verse and chorus may also be performed as well.